microsoft/msquic/docs/v1/GetContext.md

 GetContext function
 ======

-Gets the application context from the API handle.
+Gets the application context from the API object.

 # Syntax